neerajgoskula8888/News-Article-Classification/README.md

 F1-score

-These metrics were used to compare model performance and ensure reliable classification results.
+These metrics ensure a balanced assessment of classification quality across categories.

-Results
+✅ Results

+TF-IDF proved to be an effective representation for news article classification

-The trained models achieved strong classification performance using TF-IDF features.
-Topic modeling revealed coherent and interpretable themes aligned with real-world news categories, validating the effectiveness of the preprocessing and feature extraction pipeline.
+Classification models achieved strong and consistent performance

+Topic modeling revealed coherent themes aligned with real-world news domains

-Key Takeaways
+🧩 Key Takeaways

-TF-IDF remains a strong baseline for text classification
+TF-IDF remains a strong baseline for NLP classification tasks

-Preprocessing quality significantly impacts model performance
+Text preprocessing significantly impacts model performance

-Topic modeling adds valuable insights beyond supervised labels
+Topic modeling adds interpretability beyond labeled data

-Future Enhancements
+🚀 Future Enhancements

-Incorporate word embeddings such as Word2Vec or GloVe
+Integrate word embeddings such as Word2Vec or GloVe

 Experiment with transformer-based models like BERT

-Improve topic visualization and interpretability
+Enhance topic visualization and coherence analysis

-Tech Stack
+🛠️ Tech Stack

-Python
+Programming Language: Python

-Pandas, NumPy

-Scikit-learn
+Libraries: Pandas, NumPy, Scikit-learn

-NLTK / SpaCy
+NLP Tools: NLTK / SpaCy

-Matplotlib
+Visualization: Matplotlib

-Conclusion
+🏁 Conclusion

-This project demonstrates a complete NLP workflow—from raw text preprocessing to classification and topic discovery.
-It highlights how machine learning can effectively extract structure and meaning from large-scale unstructured text data.
+This project demonstrates an end-to-end NLP workflow—from raw text preprocessing to supervised classification and unsupervised topic discovery.
+It highlights how machine learning can effectively extract structure and insight from large volumes of unstructured textual data in a scalable and interpretable manner.